hughbrien/frontend/README.md

 Frontend in Python

 - Ensure you are access to the appropriate docker runtime
-- You also need to access to a Repository
+- You also need to access to a Repository.
+Updates

 ```
 export VERSION=2.0.1